 Personal injury law hinges on the concept of negligence.
 Everyone has a duty to act with reasonable care in many situations, or otherwise act in a reasonable manner that prevents harm to others.
 Negligence refers to the breaching or violation of that duty, causing harm to others.
 A plaintiff in a personal injury suit must prove a defendant’s negligence by showing the court four basic facts:

 If the plaintiff can prove these things in court, he or she will likely succeed in securing compensation for the damages resulting from the boating accident.
 Boat accidents can easily cause severe injuries including drowning, head injury, spinal injury, broken bones, burns, or other injuries.
 Additionally, a negligent boat operator or other individual who causes a boating accident may face criminal prosecution from the state, in addition to civil actions from the victims.
-Fielding Law’s Mesquite injury attorneys are available 24/7 to answer any questions you may have about your injury.
+Fielding Law’s Mesquite personal injury attorneys are available 24/7 to answer any questions you may have about your injury.